chef/chef-web-docs/_vendor/github.com/chef/automate/components/docs-chef-io/content/automate/ha_on_premises_deployment_prerequisites.md

 ### Infra Server

-- Chef Automate HA comes with bundled Infra Server, and it is recommended not to use any external server in Automate HA.
+- Chef Automate HA comes with a bundled Infra Server, and it is recommended not to use any external server in Automate HA.
 Using an external server will lose the Automate HA functionalities, and things may not work as expected.

 ### Access

 - All Virtual Machines or Machines should be up and running.
 - We need a local user `hab` and local group `hab` linked together to complete the deployment process successfully.
 - If they are unavailable, the SSH user should have privileges to create local users and groups so that the deployment process can create the required local user `hab` and local group `hab`.
-- Currently we only support local Linux users and groups for Installation flow.
+- Currently, we only support local Linux users and groups for Installation flow.
 We don't support AD or LDAP managed users in nodes.
 - The SElinux config should either be disabled or permissive.

 ### Storage Space

 - Operating System Root Volume (`/`) must be at least 40GB.
-Temporary space (`/var/tmp`) must be at least 5GB.
+Temporary space (`/var/tmp`) must be at least 10GB.
-- Separate Hab volume should be provisioned and mounted at `/hab` with at least 100GB free space for all nodes except OpenSearch.
+- Separate Hab volume should be provisioned and mounted at `/hab` with at least 200GB for all nodes except OpenSearch.
 - For OpenSearch nodes, /hab volume should be calculated based on the data retention policy, and use the [Performance Benchmarks](/automate/ha_performance_benchmarks) for estimation.

 ### SSH User